alexBasurto/alexBasurto/README.md

 #### About me
 - 🧑‍💻 I'm Alex Basurto
 - 🌱 I’m currently learning ...
-MERN STACK
+MERN-SERN STACK
 - 📬 You can contact me on Discord: drek_89

 #### Codewars